davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

-8.The 8-cwd_state script writes the the result of the command ls -la to a file ; ls_cwd_content 9.The 9-duplicate_last_line script repeats the last line of the iacta file 10.The 10-no_more_js script deletes all regular js files from cwd and subdirectories
+8.The 8-cwd_state script writes the the result of the command ls -la to a file ; ls_cwd_content 9.The 9-duplicate_last_line script repeats the last line of the iacta file 10.The 10-no_more_js script deletes all regular js files from cwd and subdirectories 11.The 11-directories scripts counts the number of directoriea and subdirectories in current folder